- Install Flutter SDK (if you haven’t already): Make sure you have Flutter installed. You can check this by running:

 - Running the App: Run the app using

-. - Inspecting Widgets: Click on the FloatingActionButton in the UI and then use the Inspector tab to see its properties and hierarchy.
+flutter run. - Inspecting Widgets: Click on the FloatingActionButton in the UI and then use the Inspector tab to see its properties and hierarchy.

 - Setting Breakpoints: Open the Debugger tab, find the